• 10.00am - 5.30pm

 18th century

-The ‘Scots’ in its title was changed to ‘North British’ from 1707, to encourage British feeling after the Act of Union.
+The ‘Scots’ in its title was changed to ‘North British’ from 1707 to encourage common British feeling after the Acts of Union.

 In between these battles, it returned home to fight at Culloden (1746) during another Jacobite Rebellion (1745-46).
 Then, in 1751, it was given the numeral 21 in the order of precedence.